Carlo Campogalliani

 Carlo Campogalliani (10 October 1885 – 10 August 1974) was an Italian screenwriter, actor and film director.
 Campogalliani directed around eighty films during his career and acted in another fifty.
-He directed the 1934 sports film Stadio.
+He directed the 1934 sports film Stadio and the 1940 Fascist propaganda film The Cavalier from Kruja.
 He was married to the actress Letizia Quaranta who appeared in several of his films.